Skip to content

 Ignore issues in specific files

 Use ignore if a certain file contain unused exports that we want to ignore.
-For example, this might happen with a generated file that exports “everything” and we don’t want the unused exports of this file to be reported:
+For example, this might happen with generated files that export “everything” and we don’t want the unused exports of such files to be reported:

 {